What is error proofing?

 - Advanced error proofing with multiple Panasonic wireless programmable tools

 - Assure product quality with proof through intelligent real-time data

 Reasons to consider error proofing

 - Design best practices

-- When consequences of an error are expensive or dangerous
+- Consequences of not error proofing are costly and dangerous

 - Incorrect tool

 - Missed fastener

 - Wrong specification